-Interestingly, during the same study, cats recognized other feline faces around 85% of the time, suggesting they remember other cats’ faces far more accurately than humans.
-One reason for this is because cats have to be wary of each other due to negative experiences, grudges, or to defend their territory.
-People pose less of a threat.
+Cats recognized other feline faces almost 85% of the time, suggesting that they remember other cats’ faces more accurately than humans.
+One reason for this is that cats need to be wary of each other due to negative experiences and to defend their territory.

-When cats greet humans, they rub up against them and lift their tails.
-This is the same way they greet other felines.
-Many cats also knead their owners with their paws, which is what kittens do to their mothers.
-However, because owners aren’t aggressive towards their pets like other cats, they accept our companionship regardless.
+When cats greet humans, they rub up against us and lift their tails, which is the same way they greet other felines.
+Also, many cats knead their owners with their paws, which kittens do to their mothers.
+However, because owners are usually nice or indifferent to cats, they see humans as less of a threat.